xiix0/scam/README.md

-You are magnetic in your bearing.
+Long life is in store for you.